 Scott Finn

 Scott is the former CEO and President of Vermont Public and West Virginia Public Radio.
 He has worked at public radio stations in Florida and Connecticut and as a reporter at the Charlestown Gazette.
-Scott manages CCN’s efforts to increase collaborations between university-licensed public radio stations and university reporting programs.
+Scott is an instructor and manager of CCN’s statewide reporting operation, the Community News Service.
+He also spearheads CCN’s national education strategy including the CCN Champions program.

 Kelsey Tolchin-Kupferer